Lauriane Rougeau: Hockey Canada

 Rougeau assisted on the first goal in the history of the Canadian National Women's Under 18 program (on August 23, 2007 in Ottawa, Ontario).
 The goal would be scored by future Cornell teammate Catherine White.
 In addition, she was team captain for that game.
 She was captain once more, as part of Canada's National Women's Under-18 Team as they won a silver medal at the 2008 IIHF World Women's Under-18 Championships.
 She was recognized as Top Defender.

 She would compete with Canada's National Women's Under-22 Team in 2008 as part of a three-game series vs. the United States in Pierrefonds, Quebec.
 In August 2009, she would play for the team for another three game series against the US (this time in Calgary, Alberta).
 The following year, she would participate in another series vs. the US (contested in Toronto, Ontario).

 Rougeau competed in the MLP Cup on three separate occasions.
 She won a silver medal at the 2009 MLP Cup in Ravensburg, the gold medal at the 2010 and 2011 MLP Cup, respectively.
 On October 3, 2011, she was named to the Team Canada roster that will participate in the 2011 4 Nations Cup.
 In a game versus Russia at the 2012 IIHF Women's World Championship, Rougeau logged a goal and an assist in a 14–1 victory.

+PWHL

+After going undrafted in the 2023 PWHL Draft, Rougeau signed with PWHL Toronto following their 2023 training camp.
+On January 20, 2024, she scored the winning goal in the PWHL's first shootout.
+Rougeau was expected to try out for the team at the 2024 training camp, but instead announced her retirement from playing.

+Post-playing career

+Following her retirement, Rougeau was named Manager of Hockey Operations for the Toronto Sceptres.